 Georgia Statute of Limitations for Car Accidents

 Georgia’s statute of limitations for car accident lawsuits is the same as any other personal injury lawsuit.
 Injured drivers must file a civil claim within two years of the date of the accident according to Georgia law.
 If you try to file a civil suit after the statute of limitations expires, usually your claim will be dismissed.
-That’s why it’s so important to reach out to our Atlanta personal injury lawyers as soon as possible after a car crash.
+That’s why it’s so important to reach out to our Sandy Springs personal injury lawyers as soon as possible after a car crash.
 We will get your civil claim filed as soon as possible so that you can obtain justice for your suffering.

 If you have suffered major car crash injuries due to another driver’s negligence, you have legal options available.
 The legal team at Ashenden & Associates has decades of combined experience in helping their injured clients obtain proper justice and financial recovery after car accidents.
 Additionally, we’ll navigate all the complexities of auto insurance so that all you need to do is focus on healing from your accident.
 Call 770-394-8909 to schedule a free consultation with us today.